agalue/LGTM-PoC/README.md

 The password for the `admin` account is defined in [values-prometheus-central.yaml](./values-prometheus-central.yaml) (i.e., `Adm1nAdm1n`).
 From the Explore tab, you should be able to access the data collected locally and received from the remote location using the data sources described initially.

 Within the [dashboards](./dashboards/) subdirectory, you should find some sample Mimir dashboards (the README under this folder explains how to generate them).
+More importantly, there is a dashboard for the TNS App that you can use to visualize metrics from more locations based on the metrics stored in the central location.
+If you check the logs for that application (`tns` namespace), you can visualize the remote logs stored on the central Loki and the traces.

 ## Shutdown